cyberytti/Hands-on-AI/ANN_from_scratch/README.md

 1. **ReLU (Rectified Linear Unit):** Applied after the hidden layer.
 It is highly effective and standard for learning complex patterns in intermediate layers.
 2. **Softmax:** Applied to the output layer.
 Because the Iris dataset is a multi-class classification task, we use Softmax to convert the network's raw output scores into a probability distribution (where all probabilities add up to 1).

+To learn more about activation functions and explore their various types, you can refer to this article: [Activation Functions (GeeksforGeeks)](https://www.geeksforgeeks.org/machine-learning/activation-functions-neural-networks/)

 👉 **[Activation Functions Code](https://github.com/cyberytti/Hands-on-AI/tree/main/ANN_from_scratch/components/activation_function)**

 ---